 What has been said about Charleston

 Charleston has a landscape that encourages intimacy and partisanship.
-I have heard it said that an inoculation to the sights and smells of the Carolina lowcountry is an almost irreversible antidote to the charms of other landscapes, other alien geographies.
+I have heard it said that an inoculation to the sights and smells of the Carolina Lowcountry is an almost irreversible antidote to the charms of other landscapes and other alien geographies.
 You can be moved profoundly by other vistas, by other oceans, by soaring mountain ranges, but you can never be seduced.
-You can even forsake the lowcountry, renounce it for other climates, but you can never completely escape the sensuous, semitropical pull of Charleston and her marshes.” – Pat Conroy Our class will be a mixture of cultures, history, folklore, failures, fame, and an enduring testament to the people who made it and continue to make it all that it is.
+You can even forsake the Lowcountry, renounce it for other climates, but you can never completely escape the sensuous, semitropical pull of Charleston and her marshes.” – Pat Conroy Our class will be a mixture of cultures, history, folklore, failures, fame, and an enduring testament to the people who made it and continue to make it all that it is.
 Our class will also be a lens to view and experience the natural wonders of its environment and its stunning beauty.
-We will as well learn about and appreciate the many species who’s home is this place.
+We will as well learn about and appreciate the many species that find their homes here.

 • 9 days & 8 nights in Charleston, SC